 This is a 3-unit course and class will meet once a week for 2-3 hours in the fall semester.
 This course is open to all majors and students at all levels are encouraged to apply.
 The major component of this course is a trip to India during the winter break and explore biotechnology advancements there.
 Students will be exposed to applications in the areas of biotechnology and environmental ecology from the Indian perspective.
 Emphasis will be placed on demonstration of research experimentation in the fields of molecular biology, immunology, cell biology, animal husbandry, biomedical research and ecological conservation at top research institutions in three cities.
 Students will learn about the booming biotechnology research in India on one side and the deep emphasis placed on India’s ancient history, cuisine, culture, arts, religion and rich traditions on the other.
 The trip will include visits to well-known monuments such as the Taj Mahal as well as places of historical significance such as forts, temples and muse

 There is an application procedure for enrolling in this course.
-If interested, please apply and send all requested documentation to Dr. Nitika Parmar by August 8th, 2014 latest.
+If interested, please apply and send all requested documentation to Dr. Nitika Parmar ASAP.
 Please note that the class size is 14 students for this course.

 - International Course fee: $1600

 - Tentative Trip Dates: Dec.
 26 - Jan.
 18, 2015

 This course is a comprehensive study of South African politics and society which includes travel to South Africa to observe historical area studies in course, ti interact with South Africans in various urban and rural settings, and to observe society in order to understand concepts and issues discussed in the campus-based portion of the class ( fall 2014).